joshgc19/landscape-detector/README.md

 ## Testing

-The objetive of testing this project is to validate the accuracy of the generated model.
+The objetive of testing in this project is to validate the accuracy of the generated model.
 For this, a small dataset is used comprised of 10 high resolution images, which contain 50% landscapes and 50% non-landscape images such as animals or random settings.

 ### Results